-Breaking a bone can be one of the most painful types of injuries.
+If you break a bone, it can be one of the most painful types of injuries.
 (I should know.
 I broke a bone in my ankle in college!)
 It’s also scary not knowing when it will heal and when you can return to sports or exercise.
-In this Ask Dr. Geier video, I answer the question from a reader who wonders when she can play soccer after a fracture.
+In this Ask Dr. Geier video, I answer the question from a reader who wonders when she can play soccer after she broke a bone in her leg.

 Ashley in Derbyshire asks: